 - Harmonics current is created.

-What is Proximity Effect?
+What is Proximity Effect in Overhead Transmission Line?

 When there is another conductor next to one conductor, its flux is induced in the current conductor next to it.
 The results of this flux appear to be greater in the near half than in the distant half of both conductors.
-As a result, unequal current distribution occurs, and resistance like skin effect increases.
+As a result, unequal current distribution occurs, and resistance like the skin effect increases.
 This phenomenon is called the proximity effect.

 Influence of Proximity Effect: